projectmesa/mesa/paper/paper.md

 ## Core ABM components
 ### Model
 The central class in Mesa is the Model.
-To build a model, the user instantiates a the model, then within it, the user instantiates the space and populates the space with agent instances.
-Since ABMs are typically stochastic simulations, Mesa was built with a random number generation, and for reproductility proposes, the ability to pass a seed.
+To build a model, the user instantiates a model object, creates a space within it, and populates the space with agent instances.
+Since ABMs are typically stochastic simulations, Mesa includes a random number generator and, for reproducibility purposes, allows the user to pass a seed.

 ### Agents
 Central to ABMs are the autonomous heterogeneous agents.
 Mesa provides a variety of base agent classes which the user can subclass.
 In its most basic implementation, an agent subclass specifies the `__init__` and `step` method.
 Any subclass of the basic mesa agent subclass registers itself with the specified model instance, and via `agent.remove` it will remove itself from the model.
 It is strongly encouraged to rely on `remove`, and even extend it if needed to ensure agents are fully removed from the simulation.